-Partial or complete closure of the River may be declared by the State or by the Littleton City Manager upon the advice of Park staff or emergency officials for the protection of public safety in times of high water flows or obstructions in the River.
+Partial or complete closure of the River may be declared by the State or by the Littleton City Manager upon the advice of Park staff or emergency officials for the protection of public safety in times of highwater flows or obstructions in the River.
 This could include closure to all use, or closure for tubing but not to designated river vessels.
 In the past, officials have leaned towards stronger advisement of the public rather than restricting activities.
 Short-term closures have been implemented when the channel was impassable due to obstructions.
-Park staff should not attempt debris removal in high water conditions and in the past have been able to coordinate with Littleton Fire, Urban Drainage, or the USACE to coordinate reduction in flows, work by swift-water-trained teams, or removal from the river banks using cranes.
+Park staff should not attempt debris removal in high water conditions and in the past have been able to coordinate with South Metro Fire Rescue, Mile High Flood District, or the USACE to coordinate reduction in flows, work by swift-water-trained teams, or removal reaching from the riverbanks using cranes.